AlleyCH/AlleyCH.github.io/_posts/edit.md

 		json_gen_set_root.add_argument (new CCodeIdentifier ("node"));
 		//...
 ```
-The code snippet above is a method in the JsonModule that I created called "generate_gclass_to_json" to generate serialization for GObject classes.
+The code snippet above is a work in progress method in the JsonModule that I created called 'generate_gclass_to_json' to generate serialization for GObject classes.
 I'm created a C code function and passing parameters throught it. and I'm filling the body with how I did the serializing.
 Instead of the function calls being created in _vala_main (by the user), they'll have their own function that will instantly get created by the module instead.

 ``` c
 static void _json_%s_serialize_myclass (GObject *gobject, GValue *value, GParamSpec *pspec)